 In Section 2, we present an environment-based abstract machine that specifies the behaviors of shift and control, and we show how the extent of a shift-abstracted delimited continuation is static whereas that of a control-abstracted delimited continuation is dynamic.
-We show how shift can be trivially simulated in terms of control and prompt, which is a well-known result [15, Section 5], and we review Shan's simulation of control in terms of shift and reset, which is a recent result [56].
+We show how shift can be trivially simulated in terms of control and prompt, which is a well-known result [17, Section 5], and we review recently discovered simulations of control and prompt in terms of shift and reset [8,39,59].
 In Section 3, we present a roadmap of Sections 4 and 5, where we show how the static extent of a delimited continuation is compatible with a control stack and depth-first traversal, and how the dynamic extent of a delimited continuation can be made to account for a 'control queue' and breadth-first traversal.

-Prerequisites and preliminaries: Besides some awareness of CPS and the CPS transformation [16, 49, 59], we assume a passing familiarity with defunctionalization [17, 53].
+Prerequisites and preliminaries: Besides some awareness of CPS and the CPS transformation [18, 52, 62], we assume a passing familiarity with defunctionalization [19, 56].

-Our programming language of discourse is Standard ML [43].
+Our programming language of discourse is Standard ML [46].
 In the following sections, we will make use of the notational equivalence of expressions such as x1 :: x2 :: xs (x1 :: x2 :: nil) @ xs [x1, x2] @ xs where :: denotes infix list construction and @ denotes infix list concatenation.
 In an environment where x1 denotes 1, x2 denotes 2, and xs denotes [3, 4, 5], each of the three expressions above evaluates to [1, 2, 3, 4, 5].